Bolls-Bible/bain/docs/PODMAN_QUADLETS_OPERATIONS.md

 The production deploy job renders the quadlet templates from `deploy/quadlets/` into the runner user's systemd directory and manages them with `systemctl --user`.

+### Pod and network topology

+The stack is intentionally split so only nginx is public:

+- the **edge pod** publishes ports 80 and 443 and runs nginx
+- the **app pod** runs Django and joins both the front and backend networks
+- the **db pod** runs PostgreSQL and joins only the backend network
+- `bolls-back.network` is created with `Internal=true`, so the database is not exposed directly

 ### Canonical source files

 - Quadlet templates: `deploy/quadlets/`